sequelize/umzug/README.md

 }
 ```

-### MongoDBStorage
+#### MongoDB Storage

-Using the [MongoDBStorage](src/storages/MongoDBStorage.js) will create a collection in your MongoDB database called `migrations` containing an entry for each executed migration.
+Using the `mongodb` storage will create a collection in your MongoDB database called `migrations` containing an entry for each executed migration.
 You will have either to pass a MongoDB Driver Collection as `collection` property.
 Alternatively you can pass a established MongoDB Driver connection and a collection name.

-#### Options
+Options:

 ```js
 {